 - Identify artifact and evidence locations to answer crucial questions, including application execution, file access, data theft, external device usage, cloud services, device geolocation, file download, anti-forensics, and detailed system and user activity.

 - Become tool-agnostic by focusing your capabilities on analysis instead of how to use a particular tool.

 FOR500 starts with an intellectual property theft and corporate espionage case that took over six months to create.
 You work in the real world, so your training should include real-world practice data.
 Our instructor course development team used incidents from their own investigations and experiences to create an incredibly rich and detailed scenario designed to immerse students in an actual investigation.
 The case demonstrates the latest artifacts and technologies an investigator might encounter while analyzing Windows systems.
-The detailed workbook shows the tools and techniques that each investigator should employ step by step to solve a forensic case.
-The tools can be used long after the end of class.
+The detailed workbook teaches the tools and techniques that every investigator should employ step by step to solve a forensic case.
+The tools provided can be used long after the end of class.

 Please note that this is an analysis-focused course; FOR500 does not cover the basics of evidentiary handling, the "chain of custody," or introductory drive acquisition.
 The course authors update FOR500 aggressively to stay current with the latest artifacts and techniques discovered.
 This course is perfect for you if you are interested in in-depth and current Microsoft Windows Operating System forensics and analysis for any incident that occurs.
 If you have not updated your Windows forensic analysis skills in the past three years or more, this course is essential.

 - Perform proper Windows forensic analysis by applying peer-reviewed techniques focusing on Windows 7, Windows 8/8.1, Windows 10, Windows 11, and Windows Server products